iow-esm/main/Readme.md

 After the scripts are transferred and the preparation script has finished (this can take a bit time), the model is started on the target.

+**Note that for an uncoupled run there is no need for the preparation.**

 #### Examine the output of the first run